ibm-cloud-architecture/cam-admin-bootcamp/Labs/1-2_ConfigureCAM.md

 # CAM Configuration

 In this lab you will go through the process of creating a CAM connection, testing it and then deploying a template.
-This lab should take between xx -xx min.

 ### Create a Connection

 1. Open the **boot** node and login as sysadmin (passw0rd)